seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 is that there had been a certain form of activity, a certain state of unrest, due to certain causes and conditions.
 Because of that activity that was going on there, it was possible to designate it, to give it a name.
-By worldly convention one could refer to it as "that place" or "this place".
+By worldly convention one could refer to it as 'that place' or 'this place'.

 The entire field of activity was called a whirlpool by worldly convention.
 But now, the so-called whirlpool is no more.
 The worldly convention is no more applicable as in the case of an extinguished fire.
-The word "fire" was introduced, the concept of "fire" was created, to designate a certain state of affairs that arose due to causes and conditions, due to graspings.
+The word 'fire' was introduced, the concept of 'fire' was created, to designate a certain state of affairs that arose due to causes and conditions, due to graspings.
 So from this also we can see that it is in concepts that ignorance finds a camouflage.